 Payment for this service will not be made for routine care and supervision that is normally provided by the family for services furnished to a minor by the child's parent, adoptive parents, guardian, or step-parent.
 Payment for this service will not be made to others living in the same residence as the participant.
 This service shall not be used solely for the purpose of supervision or emergency assistance on a 24-hour basis.

-The service cannot be authorized on the individual service plan with In-Home Supports, Residential Habilitation, Adult Foster Care, Homemaker, Family Care Option, Parenting Support, Adult Foster Care, or Medicaid State Plan Services.
+This service cannot duplicate any other service in this waiver.
+The service cannot be authorized on the individual service plan with In-Home Supports, Residential Habilitation, Adult Foster Care, Homemaker, Family Care Option, Parenting Support, Adult Foster Care, or Medicaid State Plan Personal Care Services.
 This service shall not be furnished or billed at the same time of day as other services that provide direct care to the participant.
-These services include Medicaid State Plan Services, Extended Home Health Care, Behavioral Consultation, Day Habilitation, Prevocational Services, Small Group Employment Supports, or Individual Employment.
+These services include Extended Home Health Care, Behavioral Consultation, Day Habilitation, Prevocational Services, Small Group Employment Supports, or Individual Employment.
 Payment for Independent Habilitation does not include room and board, or the cost of facility maintenance and upkeep.
 This service does not include payment for non-medical transportation costs.
+This service is limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.